billcui57/dropshare/README.md

 ## Drop Share

-A decentralized charity donation platform that you use to donate anytime, anywhere and anything!
+A decentralized charity donation platform that you use to donate anything, anytime, anywhere!

 Live at https://drop-share.netlify.app